 Medication is often prescribed for children with anxiety, as it is for adults.
-And medication—antidepressants are usually our first choice—often helps reduce anxiety.
+And medication — antidepressants are usually our first choice — often helps reduce anxiety.
 But what many people don’t know is that cognitive behavioral therapy (CBT) can be very effective for kids who are anxious.
-In fact, research over more than 20 years has shown that CBT is the most effective treatment for reducing symptoms of severe anxiety.
-And unlike taking medication, the therapy gives children the tools to manage the anxiety themselves, now and in the future.
+In fact, for children with mild to moderate anxiety, the recommended treatment is CBT.
+For children with severe anxiety, experts recommend CBT plus medication.
+And unlike taking medication alone, therapy gives children the tools to manage the anxiety themselves, now and in the future.

 What is cognitive behavioral therapy?